caravelo/beercruit/README.md

 Once you have it ready, make us a pull request so we can double-check you have enconded the file properly and there is availability for that slot.

 ## 4. Grab your Beers!
-Once approved, we will send you an email with the exact address and bar where we are going to meet.
-Go and grab your beers!
+Once approved, we will send you an email with the exact address of the bar where we’re meeting.
+Being these the firsts meet-up we’re hosting and hoping we’ll do lots more, we’ll do everything we can to make them as pleasant and interesting for you as possible!

-Remember: it’s a zero-commitment beer meetup and it's just a chance to share some of the cool things we/you’re working on.
+Remember: this is a zero-commitment beer meetup and it's just a chance to get to know each other and eventually spark a potential interest to work together!
-Of course, if we have any opportunities that might be a good fit for you we will let you know ;)

 # FAQ
 ## For Beercruiters
 Q: Why free beers?

-A: We offer beers because we believe it's a great opportunity to meet talented people in a relaxed environment and is cheaper than joining any recruiting event.
+A: We offer beers because we believe it's a great opportunity to meet talented people in a relaxed environment.
+It’s also much better money spent than any recruitment event out there.

-Q: Is it really a free beer session?

-A: Yes!
-We love sharing our project and exchanging ideas with talented people.

-Q: What’s in it for you?
+Q: What’s in it for everyone?

-A: It’s a chance to sell our company and project to talented professionals, share our challenges and listen what you’re working on over a beer.

-Q: Will I have to meet with a recruiter?

-A: NO, in fact you will share one of the tech team weekly celebrations.
+A: It’s a win-win: a chance to have a genuine exchange of knowledge, maybe unlock valuable work opportunities while having a good time.

+Q: Who will I meet?

+A: The entire Caravelo tech team will be there to receive anyone & everyone who’s up for it!

 Q: Is this recruiting?

-A: Not explicitly since not everyone is actively job seeking but it’s a wonderful addition to our recruiting initiative.
-It’s an opportunity to sell our company to the developer community.
+A: Not explicitly since not everyone is actively job seeking but it’s a wonderful opportunity to get to know each other and potentially become coworkers at some point.

 Q: Are we going to code?

-A: If you want to do so, we will.
-But we will prefer not, the day is usually long and the beers doesn't help to much to focus.

-## For Other Companies
+A: We prefer not to and keep the coding out of the bar.

-Q: Can I join your meetup?
+Q: Can anyone join?

-A: Yes sure!
-If you share our point of view and session understanding, we would be happy to also meet you.
+A: Yes!
+If you’re interested in technology, you’re not a jerk & open to meet like-minded people come over!

 ----

-Any question?
+Any other question?
 Please email us to beercruit@caravelo.com